 When driving, follow these steps to allow Autopark to maneuver Model 3 into a parking space:

-- Check to determine if the detected parking space is appropriate and safe.
-If so, pull forward and stop approximately one car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).
+- Pull forward and stop approximately one car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).